conjee/conjee.github.io/_pages/kunnel.md

 ## Clients

-To use KCP, additional tools may be necessary on some platforms.
+Additional tools may be necessary on some platforms to enable KCP.